CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/question-service/README.md

 # Question Service

-A RESTful microservice for managing coding interview questions with support for difficulty levels, topics, test cases, and constraints.
-Built with Node.js, Express, and MongoDB.
+A high-performance RESTful microservice for managing coding interview questions with Redis caching, admin authentication, and support for difficulty levels, topics, test cases, and constraints.
+Built with Node.js, Express, MongoDB, and Redis.

 ---